Maybe They’re Not the One

 Let’s not beat around the bush.
 Relationship Tarot readings make up the bulk of the work of a Tarot professional.
 People often come to us wanting to know how their relationship is doing and if it is going to work out.
 Sometimes they come to us when the relationship is brand new, after a date or two and they have already fallen head over heels in love.
 Other times they come much further down the line after already having experienced a bump or two along the road.
 At this stage, they sometimes suspect that the one they’re with is not the One.

-Top 10 Tarot Cards that Tells You They are NOT ‘The One’
+Top 10 Tarot Cards that Tells You They are NOT The One

 The first card that springs to mind is the 3 of Swords.
 It doesn’t take much explaining, does it?
 I mean, who is going to look at the 3 of Swords card and say ‘Yay, happily ever after!’?
-This card usually herald a break-up and the pain of separation in the future position.
+This card usually heralds a break-up and the pain of separation in the future position.
 If the cards is in the past it could mean that your love interest has yet to heal from a past relationship.
-Either way, it is not a good sign but in the outcome position it is very evident that this is going nowhere fast.
+Either way, it is not a good sign but in the outcome position, it is very evident that this is going nowhere fast.

 When the Hermit shows up in the future position, you reach the logical conclusion that you will need to continue your journey on your own for a while longer.
-On the up side, this relationship will most likely have brought you at least one important life lesson.
+On the upside, this relationship will most likely have brought you at least one important life lesson.
 The Hermit asks you to take some time to allow for healing and integration.
 If the Hermit shows up as the significator of your beloved, it could be an indication that he is not relationship material – at least not in the traditional sense.

 The Moon offers nothing but confusion in the future position.
 There could be a strong karmic pull to keep trying to work things out though.
 The way to make the most of this kind of relationship is to go within, become the Observer and accept that the Other is most likely in your life to act as a mirror for something deep within that wants to come up for healing.
 When this healing process has concluded, this person will most likely not still be part of your life.

 The 8 of Cups in the present could mean that one of you (or both) is thinking about leaving the relationship.
 In the future position, it usually signifies one of you walking away from the relationship.
 The person walking away is feeling stuck and restless.
 Their gut is telling them to move on.
 They could have a sense of the relationship having too many restrictions or limitations, and/or that their partner is somehow limiting their potential for growth.
-If things actually do get better for them after leaving depends, as always, on if they have learned the lessons they ware meant to learn.
+If things actually do get better for them after leaving depends, as always, on if they have learned the lessons they were meant to learn.

 Jealousy is a character trait that some people struggle more with – it is important to address this tendency in order to not move forward with the same pattern still in place.
-For the future, consider how you can create a foundation of mutual respect, freedom and friendship so that the green-eyed monster doesn’t get a chance to wreck another relationship.
-Just as with the 3 of Swords, seeing this card for your love interest can indicate that they still suffer with regret over a situation that didn’t turn out quite the way they hoped.
+For the future, consider how you can create a foundation of mutual respect, freedom, and friendship so that the green-eyed monster doesn’t get a chance to wreck another relationship.
+Just as with the 3 of Swords, seeing this card for your love interest can indicate that they still suffer from regret over a situation that didn’t turn out quite the way they hoped.

-The Tower could mean the relationship will end with a very dramatic break-up with life-altering consequences, such as a cheating spouse getting found out and deciding to dump their lover, or an affair at work leading to someone getting fired.
+The Tower could mean the relationship will end with a very dramatic break-up with life-altering consequences, such as a cheating partner getting found out and deciding to dump their lover or an affair at work leading to someone getting fired.
 It can also signify a force majeur ending the relationship, such as an accident or natural disaster.
 Err on the side of caution with how you break this to the person you are reading for if you sense the latter may be the case.
 Two words sum The Tower up as the outcome card: ‘Brutal break-up.’

 I don’t mean to be hating on the Knight of Wands who can be a rather lovely chap if he wants to be with his naturally sunny disposition.
 However, I and many other Tarot readers use him to signify the ‘Player’ (play-ah) archetype for a reason.
 The reason is that deep down the only one he cares to please is himself and his love for adventure by far supersedes his love for romance.
 He’s more of a flirt than a romantic.
 And of course, he could just as well be a she.
 If he shows up to signify your love interest or as the outcome card for the relationship, it’s not likely to last.